Table of contents

 Employee onboarding is more than just an introduction into the business, it has become a critical recognition of management to see what their new employee is also like and how they respond to the working environment and job role.
 Studies have shown that 4% of employees quit after their first day, 50% after their first four months and that 40% of managers hired externally fail within the first 18 months of their job.

-It is the role of onboarding to help new employees feel welcome and prepared for their jobs and contribute to the organisational mission, culture and values.
+It is the role of onboarding to help new employees feel welcome and prepared for their jobs and contribute to the organizational mission, culture and values.
 It is why onboarding is traditionally carried out in the first 2-3 weeks before a new employee starts and continues for the first 2-6 months of an employee starting.

 Importance of employee onboarding